 - Western Harbour Malm is on the shoreline of the Öresund Sound and sits on what used to be the Kockums shipyard.
-The city took on this formerly run-down area and, working with internationally renowned property developers and architects, turned it into a fascinating sustainable neighborhood where people live, work, and play.
-Worth a visit; it is a happening place.
+The city took on this formerly run-down area and, working with internationally renowned property developers and architects, turned it into a fascinating, sustainable neighborhood where people live, work, and play.
+It is worth a visit; it is a happening place.

 - Malmo Beaches The 1 1/2 mile long Ribersborg beach is where the beautiful residents of Malmö and visitors worldwide enjoy swimming, sunbathing, or just general relaxing around in the summer months.
 It is a 40-minute walk from the city center.

 - Art, Science, and History.
 Visit the Malmo Art Museum, City Museum, Museum of Natural History, and the Science and Maritime House Museum, which all reside in the Malmo Castle.
 There is also the Moderna Museum, which is housed in an old power station.